 10. Purchase in bulk / make from scratch

-I don’t advocate the position of not purchasing boxed oatmeal envelopes in lieu of purchasing oatmeal and dried fruits and creating your own oatmeal packets using plastic zip-top bags simply to save purchasing single-use items.
+I don’t advocate not purchasing boxed oatmeal envelopes, in lieu of purchasing oatmeal and dried fruits and creating your own oatmeal packets, simply to save purchasing single-use items.
 You’re just trading trash for trash in that instance.
 However, you are purchasing and creating individual meals to use better ingredients, that’s awesome.

 Here are some ideas to do instead of: